canonical/has-signed-canonical-cla/README.md

 # has-signed-canonical-cla

-This GitHub Action verifies whether or not a particular GitHub user has signed the Canonical Contributor Licence Agreement (https://ubuntu.com/legal/contributors).
+This GitHub Action verifies whether or not the authors of a pull request have signed the Canonical Contributor Licence Agreement (https://ubuntu.com/legal/contributors).

 ## Example usage